Ebullioscopic/TravelSafe/README.md

 # Path safety optimiser
-A project to automatically optimise and pick the path with the highest travel safety.
+A project to automatically optimise and pick the path with the highest safety.